 So now we know that to be effective, insulation must

-If you are building a new house, insulation is normally installed in the walls before the walls are sealed up.
+If you are building a new house, insulation is normally installed in the walls before the walls are closed up.
 This is "open wall" insulation.
 Open walls give you many more choices of insulation materials and installation methods.
-The material used in most new construction is fiber glass batts.
-This is usually spun fiber glass attached to a paper backing.
-There are many others, and most of these others are actually better insulation than fiber glass.
+The material used in most new construction is fiberglass batts.
+This is usually spun fiberglass attached to a paper backing.
+There are many others, and most of these others are actually better insulation than fiberglass.
 But, since this is an article on insulating old houses, we will leave new house insulation for others to explain.

-For old houses the choices are limited to materials that can be blown or pumped or sprayed into existing wall cavities without removing the wall covering — "closed wall" insulation.
+For old houses, the choices are limited to materials that can be blown, pumped, or sprayed into existing wall cavities without removing the wall covering — "closed wall" insulation.
 The usual options are:

 Forms can be sprayed into closed wall cavities by trained and experienced applicators.
 Although DIY kits are sold on the internet, this is not a job for a novice.
 Considerable experience is needed to judge when there is just enough foam in the wall to completely fill the cavity, while stopping short of blowing the wall out — which is entirely possible with a product that expands to as much as 120 times its liquid volume, generating considerable pressure in the process.
 We have also noted that the DIY foam kits cost almost a much per cubic foot of insulation as having a certified professional apply the foam.
 There is very little cost savings, if any, doing it yourself.